Rovenky

-Rovenky (Ровеньки; Ровеньки) is a coal mining city in Rovenky Raion, Luhansk Oblast (region), Ukraine.
+Rovenky (Ровеньки, /uk/; Ровеньки) is a coal mining city in Rovenky Raion, Luhansk Oblast (region), in eastern Ukraine.
 Residence of Rovenky urban hromada.
 Prior to 2020, it was incorporated as a city of oblast significance.
 Population: Including the surrounding villages, the total population is close to 84,000 (as of 2011).

 Rovenky came under control of pro-Russian separatists in early 2014, and was incorporated into the Luhansk People's Republic (LPR).
 Since 2022, Russia has claimed the city as part of their LPR territory following its declared annexation of the region.

 Geography

 Rovenky is located in Luhansk oblast, in the eastern Donbas region of Ukraine, and Rovenky is in the southern part of the oblast.
 It is 60 km from the region center, Luhansk.
 There are a number of villages near Rovenky, including the following: Djerzhinskyi, Tasenovskiy, Nagolno-Tarasovskyi, and Bolshekamenskiy.
 There are numerous coal mines located in the Rovenky, in addition to the steppes.
 There is also a sizable forest in the center of Rovenky, a few lakes, and a train station.
 Rovenky is very close to the Ukrainian-Russian border.